infinum/floggy/loggy/README.md

 ```
 This printer uses `dart:developer` and can write error messages in red, and it gives us more flexibility.
 This way we can modify this log a bit more and remove log prefixes (ex. `[        ] I/flutter (21157)`)

-## Loggy 💙 Dio as well
+## Loggy 💙 Dio as well!
 Extension for loggy.
-Includes interceptor and pretty printer for Dio.
+Includes the interceptor and pretty printer to use with Dio.
 ### Usage
 For Dio we included special `DioLoggy` that can be filtered, and `LoggyDioInterceptor` that will connect to Dio and print out requests and responses.
 ```dart